Student Selection

 - Completion of admissions requirements: GPA, prerequisite, health care experience

-- Knowledge of the OHSU PA Program Mission and alignment with personal and professional goals
+- Knowledge of and alignment with the OHSU PA Program Mission and commitment to attending the program

 - Interest in the PA profession